 Plant-Based Memory Foam

-In plant-based memory foam, a portion of the petroleum is substituted with plant oils, making the bed feel cooler.
+In plant-based memory foam, a portion of the petroleum is substituted with plant oils, making the bed feel cooler and more responsive.

 Memory Foam with Cooling Additives